 Detailed instructions can be found at the following websites.

+http://graduate.asu.edu/progress/completing/defenses

-CE Concentration: http://cidse.engineering.asu.edu/defenseinformation/ EE Concentration: http://graduate.asu.edu/progress/completing/defenses Prior to defense:
+Prior to defense:

 - 1. Obtain a consensus of approval from the committee chair and the committee members to proceed with the oral defense. - 2.
-Schedule a date and time with your committee for the oral defense on MyASU. - 3.
+Schedule a date and time with your committee for the oral defense. - 3.
 Important: Ensure that a minimum of 50% of the official committee be physically present at the defense.
 The Chair must be physically present at the defense.
 If at least 50% of the committee cannot be physically present, the defense must be rescheduled. - 4.
-Visit the Office of Graduate Education website to familiarize yourself with the dates and deadlines on format approval.
+Visit the Office of Graduate College website to familiarize yourself with the dates and deadlines on format approval.